OpenNebula/website/content/ecosystem/appliances_marketplace/marketplace_contribution/appliance_example.md

 ID: 148
 ```

-It should be possible to instantiate the VM template, providing the needed user inputs:
+It should be possible to instantiate the VM template, providing the needed User Inputs:

 ```bash
 [onepoc@nebulito ~]$ onetemplate instantiate 148